Chapter 4. Menu Bar

 [Note]Note

-To differentiate local macros from global macros, "./" is prepended to the module name/type in the network view to hint at the fact that this module only exists relative to the location of the network file.
+To differentiate local macros from global macros, "./" is prepended to the module name/type in the network view to indicate that this module only exists relative to the location of the network file.

 [Note]Note

-During the conversion to local macro, modules need to be disconnected and reconnected.
-Connections that are set by script, i.e., forwarded from an outer macro, cannot be disconnected, so an alert will be issued: “Unable to remove the module [module name] with connections set by script.”.
-A similar alert is issued when trying to remove a module connected like this.
-In the next figure, modules within a red rectangle can neither be deleted, disconnected from the inputs/outputs, or added to a local macro.
+During the conversion to a local macro, modules must be disconnected and reconnected.
+Connections set by script, i.e., forwarded from an outer macro, cannot be disconnected, resulting in an alert: “Unable to remove the module [module name] with connections set by script.”
+A similar alert is issued when attempting to remove a module connected in this way.
+In the next figure, modules within a red rectangle cannot be deleted, disconnected from inputs/outputs, or added to a local macro.

 Figure 4.3.
 Modules Connected to Outer Macros